 Group Risk Management (GRM) is responsible for the execution of the RM function (RMF) and the actuarial function (AF).
-The department is led by the CRO, which is also the RMF holder.
-GRM consists of the following sub-departments:
+The department is led by the RMF holder.
+At year-end GRM consists of the following four sub-departments:

-- Enterprise Risk Management;
+- Enterprise Risk Management:

 - Financial Risk Management;

-- Model Validation.
+- Model Validation & Model Risk.

+- Methodology